 Spring 2 2019

-We are focusing on being Learned and Wise.
-All classes discussed the meaning of these words: during whole school assemblies and masses we will consider what it means to be learned and wise.
+We focused on being Learned and Wise.
+All classes discussed the meaning of these words: during whole school assemblies and masses we considered what it meant to be learned and wise.
 See some of the amazing work we have done this half term

 Spring 1 2019